Local Government Week 2023: Consider Volunteering in Your Community!

 Townships and municipalities can utilize the resources of NAVPLG, The National Association of Volunteer Programs in Local Government.
 This association offers resources and expertise to local government officials and helps promote best practices, training, and network opportunities in volunteerism in government organizations.

 It’s always the right time to volunteer.
-Let DandeLions Digital help you with your municipality’s communications that help promote volunteer opportunities in your community.
-Click here for more information about the services we offer.
+Find out how DandeLions Digital can help you promote volunteer opportunities in your community with insightful municipalities communications.